www.handicapmd.com - HandicapMD

 Occupational Medicine & Preventive Medicine Physician

-The Concierge Disability Tag Evaluation Process is designed to offer a personalized and streamlined experience for individuals seeking a disability parking tag.
+The Concierge Disability Tag Evaluation Process is designed to offer a personalized and streamlined experience for individuals seeking a disability tag.
 This process typically involves the following steps:

 1. Initial Contact: The individual interested in obtaining a disability tag reaches out to the concierge service, which could be through a website, phone call, or in-person visit.
 The service provides detailed information about the requirements and the process.